-TARE This key is used to temporarily set the scale to zero (such as cancelling the weight of a carton before performing a filling operation).
+- This key is used to temporarily set the scale to zero (such as cancelling the weight of a carton before performing a filling operation).
 The display will show the Net weight and the NET annunciator will be lit.
-The <tare></tare> key can operate in all modes (i.e. Industrial, OIML and NTEP).
+The <tare></tare> key can operate in all modes (i.e. Industrial, NSC, OIML and NTEP).
 Refer to Industrial vs OIML and NTEP Modes page 24 for more information.
 The weight tared is deducted from the allowable range of the scale, reducing the maximum weight that can be displayed.
-In the K35x versions, the tare adjustment is stored when power is removed and is re-used when next powered up.
-Preset Tare This feature allows the operator to manually enter the tare weight.
-After setting the preset tare value, indicator will display Pt followed by selected preset tare value.
+The tare adjustment is stored when power is removed and is re-used when next powered up.
+Preset This feature allows the operator to manually enter the tare weight.
+Tare After setting the preset tare value, indicator will display Pt followed by selected preset tare value.
 When a preset tare weight is being used the instrument will display Pt before displaying the net weight.
 Any printing of the tare weight will be followed by the letters Pt if a preset tare value is active.
 A long press of the <tare></tare> key will allow editing of the Preset Tare value.
 Press the <ok></ok> key to enter the Preset Tare setting.
 Change the Preset Tare setting using the <sel></sel> and <edt></edt> keys.
-The Preset Tare setting can be cleared by one of two means: Using a long press of the <tare></tare> key to re-tare the instrument in the usual manner.
-OR, Using a short press of the <zero></zero> key to zero the instrument in the usual manner.
-In the K35x versions, the tare adjustment is stored when power is removed and is re-used when next powered up.
+The Preset Tare setting can be cleared by one of two means: Using a long press of the <tare> key and editing the preset tare value to zero.</tare> While the gross load is zero; Using a short press of the <tare> key to retare the instrument in the usual manner.</tare> OR, Using a short press of the <zero> key to zero the instrument in the usual manner.</zero> The tare adjustment is stored when power is removed and is re-used when next powered up.